- Meet the Head

-Keith Abel, Vice Chair, is a Catholic and the parent of two former Farleigh boarders.
+Keith Abel, Chair of Governors, is a Catholic and the parent of two former Farleigh boarders.
 He joined the Board in 2013 and sits on the Marketing and Finance Committees.
 Keith founded Abel & Cole, a nationwide organic home delivery business in 1988 after unexpectedly failing his bar exams.
 The business was sold to a private equity firm in 2007 and again to the William Jackson Food Group in 2012.
 He remains Chairman of Abel & Cole.

 "THE QUALITY OF GOVERNANCE IS EXCELLENT.
 HIGHLY EFFECTIVE STRATEGIC PLANNING AND PRUDENT FINANCIAL MANAGEMENT ARE DEMONSTRATED IN THE FACILITIES PROVIDED AND IN THE HIGH CALIBRE STAFF."
 ISI 2013

 Charlotte Cunningham MBE, the parent of three former Farleigh boarders, is a Catholic and lives in London where she runs Turtle Key Arts, a performance arts charity.
 She produces the work of young theatre and dance companies and specialises in outreach work with groups including children with Autistic spectrum disorders, people with Alzheimers and dementia, children with dyslexia and adults with a range of disabilities.
+As such she has considerable experience working with vulnerable people and with safeguarding.
 She is responsible for the Public Benefit agenda, which includes overseeing the school's Charities & Outreach Committee.

-Charles Ingram Evans, a chartered surveyor specialising in private sector development and due diligence, is a Senior Director at CBRE.
+Charles Ingram Evans, a chartered surveyor with over 20 years' experience specialising in private sector development and due diligence, is a Partner at Knight Frank and Head of the Project and Building Consultancy Department.
 Charles is a Catholic and lives in Hampshire with his wife and three young children.
 Joining the Board of Governors in October 2014, he serves on the Finance Committee.